Turkish economic crisis (2018–current): Current account deficit and foreign-currency debt

 Investment inflows had already been declining in the period leading up to the crisis, owing to Erdoğan instigating political disagreements with countries that were major sources of such inflows (such as Germany, France, and the Netherlands).
 Following the 2016 coup attempt, the government seized the assets of those it stated were involved, even if their ties to the coup were tenuous.
 Erdoğan has not taken seriously concerns that foreign companies investing in Turkey might be deterred by the country's political instability.
 Other factors include worries about the decreasing value of lira (TRY) which threatens to eat into investors' profit margins.
 Investment inflows have also declined because Erdoğan's increasing authoritarianism has quelled free and factual reporting by financial analysts in Turkey.
 Between January and May 2017, foreign portfolio investors funded $13.2 billion of Turkey's $17.5 billion current account deficit, according to the latest available data.
 During the same period in 2018, they plugged just $763 million of a swollen $27.3 billion deficit.

 By the end of 2017, the corporate foreign-currency debt in Turkey had more than doubled since 2009, up to $214 billion after netting against their foreign-exchange assets.
 Turkey's gross external debt, both public and private, stood at $453.2 billion at the end of 2017.
 As of March 2018, $181.8 billion of external debt, public and private, was due to mature within a year.
 Non-resident holdings of domestic shares stood at $53.3 billion in early March and at $39.6 billion in mid-May, and non-resident holdings of domestic government bonds stood at $32.0 billion in early March and at $24.7 billion in mid-May.
 Overall non-residents' ownership of Turkish equities, government bonds and corporate debt has plummeted from a high of $92 billion in August 2017 to just $53 billion as of 13 July 2018.

 Government's 'action plans' to confront the crisis

-The finance minister of the Turkish government, Albayrak unveiled a new economic program to stave off the recent financial crisis.
+In 2018, the finance minister of the Turkish government, Albayrak unveiled a new economic program to stave off the financial crisis.
 The three-year plan aims to "reign in inflation, spur growth and cut the current account deficit".
 The plan includes reduction on the government expenditures by $10 billion and suspension of the projects whose tender have not been carried out yet.
 The transformational phase of the plan will be focusing on value-added areas to increase the country's export volume and long-term production capacity with the goal of creating two million new jobs by 2021.
 The program is expected to lower economic growth substantially in the short term (from a previous forecast of 5.5% to 3.8% in 2018 and 2.3% in 2019) but with a gradual growth increase by 2021 towards 5%.